rafaelvascc/google-meet-dice-roller/README.md

 Because the "Roll Dice!" button in the user interface needs to use the [chrome tabs api](https://developer.chrome.com/docs/extensions/reference/tabs/).
 By simply requesting access to use this api, the extension is marked as "requiring browser history".

 This api is used for the button to find the tab where Google Meet is running and sends a message to this tab.
-This message trigger an event that make the "Roll Dice!" button work.
+This message triggers an event that make the "Roll Dice!" button work.

-You can check this piece of code [here](https://github.com/rafaelvascc/google-meet-dice-roller/blob/eb19b9c7cb2aa3e1361bd2ec523da607ea5e1628/src/ui/components/UserDiceRollItemForm.jsx#L96) and [here](https://github.com/rafaelvascc/google-meet-dice-roller/blob/eb19b9c7cb2aa3e1361bd2ec523da607ea5e1628/src/content-scripts/index.js#L36)
+You can check this piece of code [here](https://github.com/rafaelvascc/google-meet-dice-roller/blob/eb19b9c7cb2aa3e1361bd2ec523da607ea5e1628/src/ui/components/UserDiceRollItemForm.jsx#L96) and [here](https://github.com/rafaelvascc/google-meet-dice-roller/blob/eb19b9c7cb2aa3e1361bd2ec523da607ea5e1628/src/content-scripts/index.js#L36).

 ## For Microsoft Edge Users